 Cakes flavoured with almonds or toasted nougat and carquinyols – almond macaroons – are available wherever you go, and if it’s cold and refreshing you crave to complete a Menorcan meal, then La Menorquina is a locally produced and particularly creamy ice cream.

+One of Menorca’s national dishes is the Baked cuttlefish – Sépia al Forn, a favorite among locals.
 The agricultural produce is just as delicious, and the traditional Menorcan farms which supply most of the island’s restaurants breed free range calves, lambs, pigs, chickens, turkeys and capons.

 The resulting meat dishes pack a lot of fantastic flavour, with sobrasada – pork sausage flavoured with peppers – and cuixa – black sausages with fennel – the best known among them.